matosjoaops/BDNR-PROJECT/README.md

 ./setup.sh
 ```

-Next, open another terminal window and navigate to the `scripts` directory:
+Next wait for several seconds (around 30 to be safe) before opening another terminal window and navigating to the `scripts` directory:

 ```bash
 cd scripts